 This section documents all changes and bug fixes that have been applied since the last official MySQL release.
 If you would like to receive more fine-grained and personalized update alerts about fixes that are relevant to the version and features you use, please consider subscribing to MySQL Enterprise (a commercial MySQL offering).
-For more details, please see http://www.mysql.com/products/enterprise.
+For more details, please see (http://www.mysql.com/products/enterprise).

 Security Fix: An SQL-injection security hole has been found in multibyte encoding processing.
 The bug was in the server, incorrectly parsing the string escaped with the

 This vulnerability was discovered and reported by Josh Berkus